 When the motherboard was removed, you can remove the keyboard and touchpad.

-HP Spectre 13 is powered by Intel Core I series processor, although is a low-voltage version, but still the need for cooling fan.
+It is powered by Intel Core processor, although is a low-voltage version, but still the need the cooling fan.

 Remove three screws securing the heat sink.